 With the birding scene relatively quiet this time of year, I've visited the West Coast of Scotland and called in at some Butterfly sites whilst up there.

 I visited this site for Chequered Skipper back in 2017 but had no luck seeing any.
-Returning to the site, it didn't take long before I found two sat out on the bracken.
+Returning to the site, it didn't take long before I found two sitting out on the bracken.

 Confined to just the north-west of Scotland and with a distribution centred largely around Fort William, chequered skippers are a true Scottish speciality.
 Other butterflies of note were Ringlet, Large White, and at least six small pearl-bordered fritillary.